 Depression and other negative emotions can be the expression of a soul who sees the world accurately and groans along with Creation to see the world and all her people restored to the way it is supposed to be.
 Christians with depression shouldn’t feel—or be made to feel—guilty, because it is in some ways an accurate response to a broken world.

 Negative emotions are necessary for the Christian experience.
 Negative emotions mean that we’re negatively (and accurately) evaluating what’s around us.
-When Jesus wept in the Garden, His powerful, negative emotions were due to His evaluation of the situation: separation between Him and His Father.
+When Jesus wept in the Garden, His powerful, negative emotions were due to His evaluation of the situation: physical pain and suffering, but worst of all, separation between Him and His Father.
 The Christian experience does not protect us from the negativity of a fallen world (Romans 8).
 The whole of Creation is groaning, expressing pain, longing for Christ’s return.

 But those negative emotions can completely become hardened and lifeless if your hope lies in this devastating world.
 It begins to characterize your whole experience, and that’s not reality.